binarymist/epiclinesweb-surf/content/products/accessory/_index.md

 Surf accessories section.

-Complete your surfing lifestyle with _EpicLines_ (New Zealand surfers) range of essential surf gears.
+Complete your surfing lifestyle with _EpicLines_ (New Zealand surfers)' range of essential surf gear.
 Everything in this section is used by us.